|19. February 2019||4. March 2019||Dakar in / Bissau out||3945 €/person *||Send request * price for min. 6 people|

-Tour to Senegal, Guinea Bissau: from Dakar to Bissau attending the amazing carnival
+Tour to Senegal, Gambia, Guinea Bissau attending the amazing carnival

-Carnival is the main festivity in Guinea Bissau.
-While tribal carnival in inland savannah villages displays tribal masks, and initiates of the region, in Bissau the capital, the great final carnival is a mix of African and Portuguese traditions.
-Carnival goes wild in the afternoon when along the Main Avenue, groups from all the country start many hours of a longue and intense parade: sacred traditional masks, warriors dressed in a crocodile skin and armed with arrows, initiated girls wearing only strings of glass beds around their waist and contemporary masks made of papier-mâché.
-Hours and hours of lively parades turn this carnival into an unforgettable experience, an intense “fiesta popular” combining Portuguese influence with the cheerful African spirit.
+is the main festivity in Guinea Bissau.
+Carnival goes wild in the afternoon when along the Main Avenue, groups from all the country start hours of parade: sacred traditional masks, warriors dressed in a crocodile skin and armed with arrows, initiated girls wearing only strings of glass beds around their waist and contemporary masks made of papier-mâché.
+An intense “fiesta popular” combining Portuguese influence with the cheerful African spirit.

 - Guide: English speaking

 Arrival in Dakar (Senegal) and transfer to the hotel.
 Free time to relax.

 Dakar became the center of political, artistic and intellectual “renouveau” from independence time.
 Visit of the “Plateau” district, the Governor Palace and some interesting markets as Kermel built in pure colonial style.
 Afternoon dedicated to the “Village des Arts” composed by fifty-two artist studios (ateliers).
 All disciplines of the visual arts are represented (painting, sculpture, ceramics, photography, video, installation, etc.).
 The Village has a large gallery, which receives exhibitions year round.